onap/doc/docs/index.rst

 shared architecture and the implementation of network automation faster than any product could on its own.

-Please find some guidance here on the content of the Casablanca Release documentation for ONAP:
+Please find some guidance here on the content of the Dublin Release documentation for ONAP:

  +---------------------------------------------------------------+-----------------------------------------------------------------------------------------------+
  | Main documentation areas 	                                 |   Description                                                                                 |